 Microdosing: Everybody’s Doing It

-At low doses,CBDcan actually have a mild stimulating effect, and does more to benefit anxiety-reduction.
+At low doses, CBD can actually have a mild stimulating effect, and does more to benefit anxiety-reduction.
 At higher doses, it's more sedative, but may be less useful for reducing anxiety.

-I'm becoming more interested in tinctures though, because it's the only application method that has such a high level of control over dosage, and the effects set in relatively quickly (slightly longer than smoking, much quicker than edibles).
-Especially after learning about this biphasic effect, I think it's probably the best method to use if you really want to nail down a micro-dosing regimen for specific symptoms relief, or if you've had a bad experience with cannabis but are now realizing maybe you just consumed way too much.
-The only catch is that it'll take a bit of time and effort to figure out what works best for your body.
+Especially after learning about the biphasic effect, I think it's probably the best delivery method to use if you really want to nail down a micro-dosing regimen for specific symptoms relief, or if you've had a bad experience with cannabis but are now realizing maybe you just consumed way too much.
+The only downsides are that it'll take a bit of time and effort to figure out what works best for your body, and the cost of entry is higher.
+But the potential rewards are also much higher if you are looking for mental health and wellness-type results.

 Previous